What it means to have Abundant Life...

 God has blessed the Reevers with two children, Brooke and Ashton.
 Family time is a priority for them, and favorite recreational activities include reading and history for Christina and sightseeing for David.
-They both also enjoy walking, playing tennis, and sharing memories whenever they get the chance.
-Their life commitment is to build a family that would glorify God and raise up children who will make a difference in their world.
+They both also enjoy walking, and sharing memories whenever they get the chance.
+Their life commitment is for their family to glorify God and make a difference in their world.

 What the Bible says about:

 The scriptures help us better understand who God is, who we are in Him, and His plan for our life.